Welcome to my page that will highlight the best strategies for you to learn how to integrate technology in the classroom.

-Here are the question which I ask when evaluating technology integration in the classroom.
+Here is the question which I ask when evaluating technology integration in the classroom.

 Technology in early childhood education and care is a challenging area due to the fact that the rate of technological development continues to increase.
 Along with every new technology comes new ways of learning and therefore, you need to be critical but open-minded about these transformations.

 Developmentally appropriate technology in early childhood needs to be chosen in alignment with eight principles given by the DATEC project.

 - The technology must encourage collaboration.

 - Can the technology be integrated into the curriculum and play?

 - Does the technology give the child full control?
 This is the best way to develop a child’s ICT capability.

 - Does the application contain violence or stereotyping?
 If so, forget about it.